L3ftsid3/Classes/Big-Data/Hadoop/Intro-to-Hadoop-Udacity/Project-Week-3-Part2/README.md

 For each of the problems, we would like you to write a MapReduce job to solve the problem and when you have done that you should be able to answer the question we are going to ask you.

+###### Excercises
+* Problem Set 1 = Write a MapReduce program which will display the number of hits for each different file on the Web site.
+                  (Example: How many hits were made to the page: "/assets/js/the-associates.js")
+* Problem Set 2 = Write a MapReduce program which determines the number of hits to the site made by each different IP address.
+                  (Example: How many hits were made by the IP address: "10.99.99.186")
+* Problem Set 3 = Find the most popular file on the Web site.
+In other words, the file which had the most hit.
+Your Reducer                       should just write out the name of the file and the number of hits into HDFS.
+                  (Example: Full path to the most popular file, Number of hits to that file)